Protect your skin from damage: Know which sunscreen to choose and how to use it.

 How sunscreen works

-Sunscreen offers protection from ultraviolet (UV) rays in a few ways, according to the American Academy of Dermatology (AAD).
-Among them:
+Sunscreen offers protection from ultraviolet (UV) rays in two main ways, according to the American Academy of Dermatology (AAD):

-- Reflecting UV rays with ingredients such as zinc oxide, titanium dioxide and photoreflective polymer spheres.
+- Reflecting UV rays with ingredients such as zinc oxide and titanium dioxide.
+Products with those ingredients are physical sunscreens.

 Oils, creams, lotions, pastes, ointments, sticks and sprays—those are just a few of the sunscreen formulations you can choose from.